byronrwth/Udacity-SelfDrivingCar-ND-Term1/ComputerVision/CarND-Adavanced-Lane-P4/README.md

 ![](output_images/undistorted_xygrad.png)

+form previous chessboard calibration I got mtx and dist for this camera, then I just call cv2.undistort for this new distorted road image, and I will output undistort one.

+Code is in cell 12 , in IPython notebook  `./advanced-lanes-P4.ipynb`

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `advanced-lanes-P4.ipynb`).
+I used a combination of color and gradient thresholds to generate a binary image.
 Here's an example of my output for this step.

+Both images are coming from filtering with S color threshold and x gradient threshold, difference is I used mpimg.imread to load in original distorted image for left image, in which blue color indicates s color output, green color indicates x gradient output; and I used cv2.imread to load in original distorted image for right image.

+To make left image, Code is in cell 26 , in IPython notebook  `./advanced-lanes-P4.ipynb` To make right image, Code is in cell 23, xgrad_s_threshold() .

+The problem is, both s color threshold and x gradient threshold parameters are defined by trying and test.

 ![](output_images/combined_s_Xgradient_binary.png)